bougueddach/go-screenshot/README.md

 This a CLI application that allow you to take web pages screenshots using the command line interface, it is inspired from gowitness :wink:.

+Unfortunately I could not get enough time for unit testing

 # Clone it